MicrosoftDocs/visualstudio-docs/docs/python/debugging-mixed-mode.md

 Most regular Python debuggers support debugging of only Python code.
 In practice, however, Python is used in conjunction with C or C++ in scenarios requiring high performance or the ability to directly invoke platform APIs.
 (See [Creating a C++ extension for Python](cpp-and-python.md) for a walkthrough.)

-Visual Studio provides integrated, simultaneous mixed-mode debugging for Python and native C/C++, including:
+Visual Studio provides integrated, simultaneous mixed-mode debugging for Python and native C/C++, provided that you select the **Python native development tools** option for the Python Development workload in the Visual Studio installer.

+Mixed-mode debugging features include the following, as explained in this article:

 - Combined call stacks
 - Step between Python and native code